-That the motion be referred to the relevant Parliamentary Standing Committee.
+That the motion be referred to the relevant Parliamentary Standing Committee for further investigation and report back.

 VII.
 Hon.
 Haikola:

 The National Youth Services (NYS) plays an important role in promoting discipline, patriotism, life skills, and national unity amongst the Namibian youth.
 Youth unemployment, disconnects from the national development agenda, and a lack of soft and vocational skills continue to pose challenges for Namibia's social and economic progress.
 NYS training provides a platform for character building, civic responsibility, leadership development, and vocational training.